-Michael Collin Billingsley, Ph.D. in a nutshell
+Profile of Michael Collin Billingsley, Ph.D.
+Billingsley

 This Introduction to Psychology course includes a broad range of general psychological (cognitive, emotional, behavioral, psychosocial, biopsychological, and developmental) terms, concepts, principles, methods, and theories.
 It will involve the promotion of critical and independent thinking through reading, advanced writing, and discussion activities among students in these respective topic area...